denten-books/plain-text/2-device.md

 therefore to be an independent supplier of commodities, a free agent.
 One must also be free to develop new *ways of producing*.
-The liberated writer must transform, in Benjamin's words, from the "supplier" of technique into an "engineer," able to adapt the literary apparatus towards one's own ends [@benjamin_author_1983, 102].
+The liberated writer must transform, in Benjamin's words, from the "supplier" of technique into an "engineer," able to adapt literary apparatus towards one's own ends [@benjamin_author_1983, 102].
 At stake as always in materialist poetics is the self-determination of the subject.
 Technique liberates literature from individual genius, but in doing so it also enters the commons, beyond the reach of the individual.
 Following this logic, formalist poetics necessitate a kind of a structuralism, which proceeds in search of universal constructs like Vladimir Propp's narrative folk motifs or the universal grammar of Noam Chomsky.
-These rule-based structures exist in the space previously occupied in the space of the Hegelian world spirit, a kind of a worldly meta-consciousness that seems to develop by its own laws and logic.
+These rule-based structures exist in the space previously occupied by Hegelian notion of the universal world spirit, a kind of a worldly meta-consciousness that seems to develop and evolve by its own laws and logic.

 ### 2.2 Thought Experiment I